DioxusLabs/docsite/docs-src/en/guide/state.md

 You can create state in dioxus using hooks.
 Hooks are Rust functions that take a reference to `ScopeState` (in a component, you can pass `cx`), and provide you with functionality and state.

+In this case, we will use the `use_shared_state_provider` and `use_shared_state` hooks:

+- You can provide a closure to `use_shared_state_provider` that determines the initial value of the shared state and provides the value to all child components
-We can use the `use_shared_state_provider` to create state in the root of our application that is available to all child components.
-We can then use the `use_shared_state` hook to read and modify that state in the `Preview` and `StoryListing` components.
+- You can use the You can then use the `use_shared_state` hook to read and modify that state in the `Preview` and `StoryListing` components
+- When the value updates, `use_shared_state` will make the component re-render, and provides you with the new value

 > Note: You should prefer local state hooks like use_state or use_ref when you only use state in one component.
-Because we use state in multiple components, we can use a [global state pattern](../cookbook/state/global.md)
+Because we use state in multiple components, we can use a [global state pattern](../reference/interactivity/context.md)

 ```rust
 {{#include src/doc_examples/hackernews_state.rs:shared_state_app}}